Parents and family members play an integral part of the college experience for NDSCS students.

 - $20 gas card

-Wildcat Bucks Package: Add money to your student's ID card to buy school supplies or gifts in the NDSCS Bookstore or pizza and snacks in the Campus Connection.
+Wildcat Bucks Package: Add money to your student's ID card to be used in the Wild Grounds Cafe & Coffee Shop or NDSCS Bookstore.
 Any amount can be added.

 Custom Care Package: The Custom Care package is customized for any situation.